İstanbul Havalimanı station

 İstanbul Havalimanı (Istanbul Airport) is an underground rapid transit station on the M11 line of the Istanbul Metro.
-It is located in the Tayakadın neighbourhood of Arnavutköy district, at Istanbul Airport.
+It is located in the Tayakadın neighbourhood of Arnavutköy district, serving Istanbul Airport.
 The station is among the first five metro stations to be located outside of the city (urban area) of Istanbul.
 It was opened on 22 January 2023.

 History

 Construction of the station began in 2016, along with the entire route from Gayrettepe to the Istanbul Airport.